ar1aa8/Starbucks-Stock-Analysis/README.md

 Demo screenshots: [optional – insert image links or screenshot names if available]
 ## 7. Limitations & next steps
 Limitations
+The market benchmark is a simple proxy constructed from available S&P 500 constituent price columns, so it is not identical to the official index.
+Some annual financial statement values for the DuPont analysis were entered manually, so there is a risk of input error.
-This project focuses only on Starbucks, so it does not provide comparison with competitors or market benchmarks.
+The project focuses on a single company and does not compare Starbucks with direct competitors.
-The dashboard mainly focuses on historical stock price, trading volume, and a limited set of accounting indicators.
-It does not yet incorporate broader macroeconomic variables, analyst expectations, or external news data.
-The analysis is descriptive and does not attempt to predict future stock prices.
+The analysis is descriptive rather than predictive.
-Yahoo Finance is a convenient public data source, but it may be less precise than professional financial databases.
+No regression analysis or formal statistical testing was included.
 Next steps
-Compare Starbucks with other consumer sector firms, such as McDonald’s or Coca-Cola.
+Compare Starbucks with similar firms such as McDonald’s or Coca-Cola.
-Add benchmark analysis against the S&P 500 index.
+Use an official market index series instead of a manually constructed proxy.
-Include additional indicators such as moving averages, rolling volatility, or relative strength measures.
+Include additional indicators such as moving averages, drawdown, or annualised volatility.
-Mark major company events, such as earnings announcements, on the charts.
+Add major corporate events to the timeline for deeper interpretation.
-Develop the notebook into a more interactive dashboard using Streamlit or Plotly Dash.
+Develop the project into an interactive dashboard using Streamlit or Plotly Dash
-Extend the financial analysis by including liquidity, profitability, and solvency ratios in addition to DuPont analysis